 Is Argentina a viable destination for working online as a digital nomad?
 The short answer is yes, absolutely!

-In Argentina it’s not uncommon to make plans to meet friends at a bar at midnight.
+In Argentina, it’s not uncommon to make plans to meet friends at a bar at midnight.
 While night clubs are rarely busy before 2am and they don’t shut until the sun comes up.
-If you’re looking for a big city with a New York style vibe and a slightly European feel in South America, definitely consider living and working from the Argentine capital, Buenos Aires.
+If you’re looking for a big city with a New York style vibe and a slightly European feel, that’s in South America, definitely consider living and working from the Argentine capital, Buenos Aires.

-Yet moreover, if you think about the costs associated with food, drink and accommodation and then factor in the ease of getting and maintaining a visa to be in the country, Argentina might just be your perfect destination.
-For me, being able to wander around where I want at all hours of the day or night without any risk of armed robbery also sits high on my own list of considerations when I’m choosing destinations.
+Yet, if you think about the costs associated with food, drink and accommodation and then factor in the ease of getting and maintaining a visa to be in the country, Argentina might just be your perfect destination.
+For me, being able to wander around where I want at all hours of the day or night, without any risk of armed robbery, also sits high on my own list of considerations when I’m choosing destinations.

-I like that I can just walk down the street without needing to keep my head on a swivel to look out for armed robbers, beggars or recyclers.
-And I like that each and every night the contents of every bin aren’t just emptied out onto the sidewalks.
+I like that I can walk down the street, without needing to keep my head on a swivel to look out for armed robbers, beggars or recyclers.
+And, I like that each and every night, the contents of all the bins aren’t just emptied out onto the sidewalks.

 Where Can I Get More Information About Buenos Aires?